StepanAnanin/TalkNet/README.md

 ## Cross-Service data flow

 Was decided to don't give `Messenger Service` access to the data base.<br/>
-Because MongoDB doesn't provide data standardization, this decision excludes errors related to incorrect data formats in data base's documents cuz only `Main Server` has access to data base.<br/>
+Because MongoDB doesn't provide data standardization, this decision excludes errors related to incorrect data formats in data base's documents cuz only `Main Server` has access to the data base.<br/>
 This decision also increases speed of development and reliability.

 Doing so `Messenger Service` become acting like some type of proxy and this will have the same problems which have proxy technology, and the main of them is increasing the time to wait for a response from the server.